cadet/CADET-RDM/README.md

 Welcome to CADET-RDM, a project by the Forschungszentrum Jülich.

-This tool aims to help track and version control:
+This toolbox aims to help track and version control:
 - input data
 - code
 - software versions